 Series 4 is set 1 year after the series 3 finale.
 Uther is still king but he is still completely broken from Morgana’s betrayal.
 Morgana meanwhile is on the run with a dying Morgause.
 Morgause allows Morgana to sacrifice her in order to create a rip between this world, and the world of the dead, allowing vastly powerful spectres to ravage the land and threaten Camelot.
 Morgana also has a spy in Camelot, Arthurs uncle Agravaine.
 Ultimately Morgana’s plan’s are foiled by Lancelot who wanders into the realm of the dead which closes the portal to it as any sacrifice will do.

 Overall this two parter “The Darkest Hour” is probably the strongest episode of series 4.
-Its a wonderfully spooky and absolutely thrilling story all around and Lancelot’s sacrifice is both unexpected and moving.
-Though I was sad to see him go, as I liked his character and it was also good having someone other than Gaius who knew about Merlin’s secret.
+It’s a wonderfully spooky and action packed story all around.
+Lancelot’s sacrifice is both unexpected and moving, though I was sad to see him go.
+I liked his character and it was also good having someone other than Gaius who knew about Merlin’s secret.

 Still in terms of being a Morgana episode its also excellent as it definitely makes Morgana seem like a force to be reckoned with.

-I also don’t like how anti climactic Morgause’s death is however.
-Its a shame that she and Morgana were not given more time together.
-Though Morgause did appear in a deleted scene in a later episode where when Morgana is near death and Morgause’s spirit appears to her.
+I didn’t like how anti climactic Morgause’s death is however.
+It’s a shame that she and Morgana were not given more time together.
+Though Morgause did appear in a deleted scene in a later episode where Morgana is near death and Morgause’s spirit appears to her.

 I really wish this scene had appeared in the show.
 It looks brilliant!